 In this part you will implement and run stochastic gradient descent to solve for the value of w that approximately minimizes $f(\mathbf{w})$ over the training data.
 Recall that in stochastic gradient descent, you pick one training datapoint at random from the training data, say (\mathbf{x}i, y_i) , and update your current value of w according to the gradient of $f_i(\mathbf{w})$.
-Run stochastic gradient descent for 5000 iterations using step sizes {0.0005, 0.005, 0.05}, initializing with the all zeros vector.
+Run stochastic gradient descent for 5000 iterations using step sizes $\{0.0005, 0.005, 0.05\}$.

 4.1 (7pts) As the algorithm proceeds, compute the value of the objective function on the train and test data at each iteration.
-Plot the objective function value on the training data vs. the iteration number for all 3 step sizes.
-On the same graph, plot the objective function value on the test data vs. the iteration number for all 3 step sizes.
+For this part, you will need to fill in sigmoid and sgd functions in the skeleton code.
+For now, you only need to compute and return the tr_obj_vals (training objective values) and obj_vals (test objective values).
+Run the following lines to plot the objective function value on the training data vs. the iteration number for all 3 step sizes.
+On the same graph, you will plot the objective function value on the test data vs. the iteration number for all 3 step sizes.
 (The deliverable is a single graph with 6 lines and a suitable legend).
 How do the objective function values on the train and test data relate with each other for different step sizes?
 Comment in 3-4 sentences.

 4.2 (2pts) So far in the problem, we've minimized the logistic loss on the data.
 However, remember from class that our actual goal with binary classification is to minimize the classification error given by the 0/1 loss, and logistic loss is just a surrogate loss function we work with.
 We will examine the average 0-1 loss on the test data in this part (note that the average 0-1 loss on the test data is just the fraction of test datapoints that are classified incorrectly).
-As the SGD algorithm proceeds, plot the average 0-1 loss on the test data vs. the iteration number for all 3 step sizes on the same graph.
+In sgd, compute and return the average 0-1 loss on the test data (loss01_vals), and use the following lines of code to plot these values vs. the iteration number for all 3 step sizes on the same graph.
 Also report the step size that had the lowest final 0-1 loss on the test set and the corresponding value of the 0-1 loss.